Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/CreateContractAction.md

-Create a Smart Contract Action Azure Blockchain Workbench via Messaging
+Create a Smart Contract Action in Azure Blockchain Workbench via Messaging
 ========================================================================

 Overview

-This sample provides step by step instructions for using message to create a contract on the blockchain.
+This sample provides step by step instructions for using message to create a contract action on an existing contract on the blockchain.

 Deploy the Stored Procedures
 ----------------------------